aporrasc/Mopo_HandsOn_Tutorial/README.md

 ## 🔧 Spine Tools Installation

 To run this tutorial, you need to install the Spine Tools.
 For a streamlined setup, use the provided installation script.
+There are 2 scripts: one for spine tools and one for ines tools.
+It is important to run the spine tools installation script first.
 You can run this script using **Git for Windows** or any compatible terminal.

+More information on the spine tools script can be found [here](https://github.com/spine-tools/spine-installation-tools/blob/main/readme.md) (though the version we use here is slightly modified)

 ### ✅ Requirements
 - **Python** ≥ 3.9